An example scenario illustrating how ACK-ID verifies an agent’s identity and ownership.

 domain via the did:web

 method (relying on HTTPS security).
 If the DID cannot be resolved or links to an unexpected domain, the interaction is rejected.
-Note that other non-web DID methods would require different mechanics for resolving identity.Imagine a rogue agent attempting to impersonate BankTrust’s FX service.
-It might present an Agent DID such as did:web:fx.banktrust.com.rogue.net
+Note that other non-web DID methods would require different mechanics for resolving identity.did:web:fx.banktrust.com.rogue.net

 .
 When the CorpTreasury Agent resolves this DID and verifies the presented VCs, it would find: